pylhc/pylhc.github.io/docs/resources/publications.md

     }
     ```

-??? abstract "The Magnetic Model Of The Lhc At 6.5 Tev, `E. Todesco et al.`, IEEE Transactions on Applied Superconductivity **26**, 2016"
+??? abstract "The Magnetic Model Of The LHC At 6.5 Tev, `E. Todesco et al.`, IEEE Transactions on Applied Superconductivity **26**, 2016"
     ```
     @article{TASC.2016.2549579,
       title = {The {{Magnetic Model}} of the {{LHC}} at 6.5 {{TeV}}},